Flex-Media-Dev/DW-test-Project/Application(9.9.5)/DW_ReadMe.txt

-﻿You need to update the web.config with the content of dynamicweb.web.config
+﻿You need to update web.config with the content of dynamicweb.web.config